mbborromeo/tmdb-fav-movie-list/README.md

 ### Environment Variables

 Create your own .env file inside the project root folder, and define the following variables:
-- VITE_TMDB_TOKEN=, set it to your API Key
+- VITE_TMDB_TOKEN=, set it to your TMDB API Token
-- VITE_TMDB_ACCOUNT_ID=, set it to your own TMDB account ID to get movies from your own [Favourites List](https://developer.themoviedb.org/reference/account-get-favorites)
+- VITE_TMDB_ACCOUNT_ID=, set it to your own TMDB Account ID to get movies from your own [Favourites List](https://developer.themoviedb.org/reference/account-get-favorites)

 ## Dependencies